airwallex/airwallex-payment-demo/docs/dropin.md

     <!-- STEP #3: Add an empty container for the dropIn element to be injected into -->
     <div id="dropIn"></div>
     <script>
+      (async () => {
         // STEP #2: Initialize the Airwallex global context for event communication await window.AirwallexComponentsSDK.init({
           env: 'demo', // Setup which Airwallex env( 'demo' | 'prod') to integrate with
           enabledElements: ['payments'],
         });

         // STEP #4: Create 'dropIn' element
-    await window.AirwallexComponentsSDK.createElement('dropIn', {
+        const dropIn = await window.AirwallexComponentsSDK.createElement('dropIn', {
           // Required, dropIn use intent Id and client_secret to prepare checkout
           intent_id: 'replace-with-your-intent-id',
           client_secret: 'replace-with-your-client-secret',
           currency: 'replace-with-your-intent-currency',
           // if you want to use apple pay, please pass merchant country code in applePayRequestOptions
           applePayRequestOptions: {
             countryCode: 'replace-with-your-country-code',
           },
           // if you want to use google pay, please pass merchant country code in googlePayRequestOptions
           googlePayRequestOptions: {
             countryCode: 'replace-with-your-country-code',
           },
         });

         // STEP #5: Mount 'dropIn' element
         const domElement = dropIn.mount('dropIn');

         // STEP #6: Add an event listener to handle events when the element is mounted dropIn.on('ready', (event) => {
           /*
             ...
 Handle event
           */
           window.alert(event.detail);
         });

         // STEP #7: Add an event listener to handle events when the payment is successful. dropIn.on('success', (event) => {
           /*
             ...
 Handle event on success
           */
           window.alert(event.detail);
         });

         // STEP #8: Add an event listener to handle events when the payment has failed. dropIn.on('error', (event) => {
           /*
             ...
 Handle event on error
           */
           console.log(event.detail);
         });
+      })();
     </script>
   </body>
 </html>